Washington Townsend

-Washington Townsend (January 20, 1813 – March 18, 1894) was a Republican member of the U.S. House of Representatives from Pennsylvania.
+Washington Townsend (January 20, 1813 – March 18, 1894) was an American lawyer, banker, and politician who served four terms as a Republican member of the U.S. House of Representatives from Pennsylvania from 1869 to 1877.

-Early life and career
+Early life

 Washington Townsend was born in West Chester, Pennsylvania.
 His father was botanist David Townsend, co-founder and chief cashier of the Bank of Chester County.
 He attended a private school and West Chester Academy.
 He was engaged as a bank teller from 1828 to 1844.
 He studied law, was admitted to the bar in 1844 and commenced practice in West Chester.

+Early career

 He was prosecuting attorney of Chester County, Pennsylvania, in 1848.
 He served as deputy attorney under Attorneys General James Cooper and Cornelius Darragh.
 He was cashier of the Bank of Chester County from 1849 to 1857.
 He was a delegate to the Whig National Convention in 1852, and a delegate to the 1860 Republican National Convention.

 He was elected as a member to the American Philosophical Society in 1882.

 Congress

 Townsend was elected as a Republican to the Forty-first and to the three succeeding Congresses.
 He served as chairman of the United States House Committee on Public Lands during the Forty-third Congress.
 He was not a candidate for renomination in 1876.

+Later career

 He again resumed the practice of his profession in West Chester, and served as president of the Bank of Chester County from 1879 to 1894.